tommycqy/Yelp-Reviews/README.md

 ## Installation

-To install and use YelpReviews, you can follow the below steps.
+To install and use Yelp-Reviews, you can follow the below steps.

 **Clone the repository**: \
 ```git clone https://github.com/tommycqy/Yelp-Reviews.git```